 What is a Provider-Based Clinic ?

 A Provider–Based Clinic is a Medicare status for hospitals and clinics that provide integrated services and meet specific Medicare regulations.
-As a Provider-Based Clinic, Rush Copley Medical Center will be considered a department of Rush Copley Medical Center.
+As a Provider-Based Clinic, Rush Copley Endocrinology will be considered a department of Rush Copley Medical Center.

 As a Medicare patient, how will this affect my next visit?

 We want to reassure you that your care will not be affected and the doctors and services at this location will remain the same.
 You will however notice a change on your bill.
 Medicare patients who receive services from Rush Copley Endocrinology after June 18, 2018 will now receive two separate statements: